-We implement the proposed controller design on a quadrotor controlled by a Pixhawk with customized Ardupilot firmware.
-To demonstrate the uncertainty compensation capability, we test the proposed controller in experiments with various uncertainties, including injected uncertainty, slosh payload, chipped propeller, mixed propellers, ground effect, voltage drop, downwash, tunnel, and hanging off-center weights.
-The \ellone adaptive control demonstrates consistently smaller tracking errors than the baseline controller.
-In extreme cases, \ellone can keep the quadrotor tracking the desired trajectory while the baseline controller cannot stabilize the quadrotor, eventually leading to a crash.
-We also conduct benchmark experiments with uncertainties of gradually changing magnitudes at different flying speeds to systematically demonstrate the consistent performance of the \ellone adaptive control in handling uncertainties at gradually changing magnitudes.
-It is worth noting that \textit{only} one set of parameters of \ellone adaptive control is used for all the experiments above: no re-tuning is needed.
+We implement $\mathcal{L}_1$Quad on a quadrotor equipped with a Pixhawk flight controller running customized Ardupilot firmware.
+To demonstrate the performance of $\mathcal{L}_1$Quad, we test the proposed controller in experiments with numerous trajectories against various uncertainties, including injected uncertainty, slosh payload, chipped propeller, mixed propellers, ground effect, voltage drop, downwash, tunnel, and hanging off-center weights. $\mathcal{L}_1$Quad demonstrates consistently smaller tracking errors than several other controllers in comparison~\cite{lee2010geometric,goodarzi2013geometric,goodarzi2015geometric}.
+We also conduct benchmark experiments with uncertainties of gradually changing magnitudes at different flying speeds to demonstrate the consistently superior performance of the $\mathcal{L}_1$Quad in dynamic environments.
+It is worth noting that \textit{only} one set of parameters of $\mathcal{L}_1$Quad is used for all the experiments above: {\em no retuning is needed.}